-- 3. At this meeting the Board will discuss the classification of instruments meeting the existing puttable share exception under the Gamma approach. - 4.
-Following this meeting, the following topics will remain: - (a) an illustration of how the Gamma approach applies to a number of derivatives that have proved problematic in practice under IAS 32. - (b) the contract boundary and interaction of contracts with legal and regulatory frameworks, this will include discussion of claims that are contingent on events beyond the control of the entity. - (c) recognition, derecognition and reclassification of equity instruments (and components), including the accounting for convertible bonds and puttable shares. - (d) a summary of interactions with other IFRS Standards, IFRICs and the Conceptual Framework.
+- 3. At this meeting the Board will discuss an illustration of how the Gamma approach applies to a number of derivatives that have proved problematic in practice applying IAS 32. - 4.
+Following this meeting, the following topics will remain: - (a) the contract boundary and interaction of contracts with legal and regulatory frameworks, this will include discussion of claims that are contingent on events beyond the control of the entity. - (b) recognition, derecognition and reclassification of equity instruments (and components), including the accounting for convertible bonds and puttable shares. - (c) a summary of interactions with other IFRS Standards, IFRICs and the Conceptual Framework.